 Bars and Clubs

 If you are looking to hit the town and grab some drinks, you’re in a great place for it.
-The nightlife scene in La Paz is thriving.
+The nightlife scene in La Paz was thriving during our time in the city.
 Many backpacker hostels party nightly, serving bar food and drinks within the hostel.
 If you are looking to experience the nightlife outside your hostel, there are numerous options.

 Loki hostel is a well-known party spot that also welcomes those who aren’t staying there but want to join in on the fun.
 Mongo’s is another great bar where you can dance and party with locals and foreigners until the early hours of the morning.
-For a laid back, yet fun vibe, check out Ttkos.
+For a live music, check out Boca y Sapos.
 In addition to hitting these popular spots that are well-known among those visiting La Paz, don’t be afraid to check out the more subtle discotecas and other local bars.
-We promise you’ll still encounter a lively and fun atmosphere.

-While out on the town, always keep your wits about you to keep yourself and your belongings safe.
+While out on the town, always keep your wits about you.
 We never felt unsafe in La Paz, but if leaving a bar late at night, it is best not to wander the streets alone.
-Try to avoid carrying large amounts of cash or valuable belongings.
+Try to avoid carrying large amounts of cash or flashy belongings.

 La Paz has quite a few supermarkets that sell anything from kitchenware, alcohol, food items, toilet paper, toothpaste, bottled water, and other essentials.
 We commonly went to Supermercado Ketal, and it always had what we needed.
 Some of these items can also be found for a cheaper price in the smaller tiendas and markets around town.

-Other activities, like biking Death Road or hiking within Cordillera Real are better done with a guide for safety reasons.
+Other activities, like biking Death Road or hiking within Cordillera Real are better done with a guide for safety reasons or because they require equipment.
 There are many operators that sell day tours within La Paz and tours for Uyuni, Rurrenbaque, and beyond.
-We recommend doing your research online ahead of time, then walking from operator to operator to discuss costs, itineraries, and more to determine the best fit for you.
+We recommend doing your research online ahead of time, then visiting a few offices (if you have the chance) to discuss costs, itineraries, and more to determine the best fit for you.

-The majority of hotels, hostels, tour companies, and local shops we encountered did not accept card.
+Many hotels, hostels, tour companies, and local shops we encountered did not accept card.
 We rarely used ours our entire time in the city because cash payment was required.
 The only place we used card was at the larger supermarkets.
 So, it is always a good idea to carry cash on you.
-At smaller shops and restaurants, try to pay in smaller change, otherwise it may take a painfully long time for staff to run off to break a large bill.
+At smaller shops and restaurants, try to pay in smaller change, otherwise it may take a while for staff to find change to break a large bill.

-Luckily, there are many ATMs scattered around La Paz.
-We even found one that charged us no fee to withdraw (this depends on your card)!
+There are many ATMs scattered around La Paz.
+We even found one that charged us no fee to withdraw (this depends on your card).
 If you want to exchange money, you can go into the bank or find the casas de cambio in the streets.
-Always know the exchange rate to make sure you aren’t getting ripped off.
+Know the exchange rate to make sure you aren’t getting ripped off.